Feyenoord: Arne Slot era: back in title contention and European final

 After the winter break, Feyenoord won at 1–0 home against PSV in the third round of the KNVB-cup.
 It was the first defeat of PSV against a Dutch opponent in almost a year.
 Feyenoord played AZ at home in the quarter finals and won 2–0.
-In the semi-finals, Feyenoord played at home again, this time against Keuken Kampioen Divisie team FC Groningen.
-Feyenoord won the match 2-1 and advanced to the finals against NEC Nijmegen.
+In the semi-finals, Feyenoord played at home again, this time against Keuken Kampioen Divisie team Groningen.
+Feyenoord won the match 2-1 and advanced to the finals against NEC.
 In the league, Feyenoord stayed in second place, among others drawing against PSV, 2-2.
 It was the only time PSV didn't win a home game in the Eredivisie.
 On April 7, Feyenoord defeated Ajax at home 6–0.
 It was the biggest defeat of Ajax in a competitive game since the inception of the Eredivisie and the first time Ajax failed to score in both league games against Feyenoord.
-In the KNVB Cup Final against NEC Nijmegen, Feyenoord won 1–0.
+In the KNVB Cup final against NEC, Feyenoord won 1–0.
 It was the 14th cup victory of Feyenoord and the first since 2018.
 Feyenoord clinched second place and qualification for the group stage of the 2024–25 UEFA Champions League four games before the end of the season by winning 1–3 at Go Ahead Eagles.
 After this game, Liverpool and Feyenoord reached an agreement that Arne Slot would transfer to Liverpool, succeeding Jurgen Klopp as head coach.
-Feyenoord outscored PSV in the second half of the season with 5 points, however it was not enough the erase the deficit.
+Feyenoord outscored PSV in the second half of the season with five points; however, it was not enough the erase the deficit.
 Feyenoord remained unbeaten in all competitive matches after the winter break and ended the season with 84 points, one point shy of their highest total in 1973.
 Coincidentally, in both seasons Feyenoord finished in second place.